-In a large pan (very important!) heat a good splash of olive oil and add onion, celery and carrot.
+In a large pan, heat up a good splash of olive oil and add onion, celery, and carrot.
 Brown lightly for about 10 minutes or until the onion has become transparent.

 Bring the broth to boil and keep it ready, constantly boiling on low heat and covered with a lid.

 3. Add the rice into the large pan and toast it for no more than one minute on high heat, then add the wine and let it evaporate.

 4. Now add the pumpkin and the cabbage, a good pinch of salt and stir for a couple of minutes.